Open Access

 The TIs specification for interrelated characteristics is established according to two possibly complementary strategies: the analysis and the synthesis of tolerances [2].
 The analysis consists in verifying that the TIs, defined by the functional characteristics required on the product, are respected by the tolerances on the elementary characteristics.
 The synthesis of the tolerances consists in allocating the tolerances to the basic characteristics from those on the functional requirements.

-Formally, a characteristic is a quadruplet (Y, v, c, R) where Y, which denotes a quantity, is a real random variable with a probability density,1 v ∈ ℝ is called nominal, c ∈ ℝ is center and R+ is the radius of a so-called TI.
+Formally, a characteristic is a quadruplet (Y, v, c, R) where Y, which denotes a quantity, is a real random variable with a probability density,1 v ∈ ℝ is called nominal, c ∈ ℝ is center and R+Mathematical equation is the radius of a so-called TI.
 If the context permits, the quantity Y and the characteristic (Y, v, c, R) will be associated and described using the following quantities (see Fig. 1):

 • A TI [L, U] and its length TI: